ClaudiaLie/MS_4_FitIt/README.md

 # Credits
 - Code Institute course material was the main inspiration for this project.
-- Slack community has been, as always, an amazing source for bug fixes and to solve any doubt, a special mention to [Harry Leepz](https://github.com/Harry-Leepz) who helped with my models.
+- Slack community has been, as always, an amazing source for bug fixes, a special mention to [Harry Leepz](https://github.com/Harry-Leepz) who helped with my models.
 - Stack Overflow helped me to solve the cards elements responsiveness.
 - The Deployment section of this README.md is inspired by [mion93](https://github.com/mion93/xeption-ms4#readme) repository.
 - The Product Review model is inspired by [Harry Leepz](https://github.com/Harry-Leepz/Nourish-and-Lift) and [Code With Stein](https://github.com/SteinOveHelset/saulgadgets).